derian-cordoba/secure-keys/docs/index.md

 Usage: secure-keys [--options]

-    -h, --help                                  Use the provided commands to select the params --add-xcframework-to-target TARGET      Add the xcframework to the target -d, --delimiter DELIMITER                   The delimiter to use for the key access (default: ",") -i, --identifier IDENTIFIER                 The identifier to use for the key access (default: "secure-keys") --verbose                               Enable verbose mode (default: false)
+    -h, --help                       Use the provided commands to select the params --xcframework                Add the xcframework to the target -d, --delimiter DELIMITER        The delimiter to use for the key access (default: ",") --[no-]generate              Generate the SecureKeys.xcframework
+    -i, --identifier IDENTIFIER      The identifier to use for the key access (default: "secure-keys") --verbose                    Enable verbose mode (default: false)
     -v, --version                    Show the secure-keys version
-    -x, --xcodeproj XCODEPROJ                   The Xcode project path (default: the first found Xcode project)
 ```

 To avoid defining the `SECURE_KEYS_IDENTIFIER` and `SECURE_KEYS_DELIMITER` env variables, you can use the `--identifier` and `--delimiter` options.